-If you’re picturing a somber meeting room full of miserable faces, think again!
+If you’re picturing a sombre meeting room full of miserable faces, think again!
 Carers support groups come in a wide range of styles and activities, from coffee and cake meet ups to outdoor adventures and free yoga classes!

-To find out more about Carers Groups run by Carers First that are meeting locally in Colchester and Tendring click here.
+Find out more about Carers Groups run by Carers First that are meeting locally in Colchester and Tendring.

 A number of other organisations support carers of people with specific conditions:

-If you are caring for someone with dementia, for information about what support there is in your area click here to access he Alzheimer’s Society.
+If you are caring for someone with dementia, for information about what support there is in your area you can find out more from the Alzheimer’s Society.

-Or you might prefer to contact the Alzheimer’s Society’s Dementia Connects Service; for more information on their website click here.
+Or you might prefer to contact the Alzheimer’s Society’s Dementia Connects Service.

-If you are caring for someone who has MS you might find the resources on the MS Society webpage helpful.
-Click here to access their website:
+If you are caring for someone who live with multiple sclerosis (MS) you might find the resources on the MS Society webpage helpful.